castanan/w2v/README.md

 II.)
 Download/Install Apache Spark go here: http://spark.apache.org/downloads.html

+NOTE: SKIP installations I.) and II.) if you create an account (FREE!) here: https://datascientistworkbench.com/

 ## Make sure that your pyspark is working

 I.) Go to your spark home directory